 Module/unit co-ordinators that agree to share the survey link with their conservation module students will receive a bespoke summary of their students ‘before’ survey results 3 weeks after their module has started.
 Module/unit co-ordinators will also receive a before-after class summary following the ‘after’ survey responses.

 Students who complete the both the ‘before’ and ‘after’ survey will receive a bespoke summary of their survey results.

 To see an example of the graphs and summary information educators will receive, please visit our summary feedback page.

 Examples of the ‘before’ and ‘after’ surveys

-The following links will show you examples of the ‘before’ and ‘after’ online surveys we will be sending to students who agree to participate.
-These surveys are still being revised and the questions may change.
-We will highlight any significant changes to any degree co-ordinators or module co-ordinators that agree to participate when sending out the ‘before’ survey link.
+The following links are examples of the UK versions of the ‘before’ and ‘after’ surveys.
+If there are any significant changes to the surveys, we will highlight the changes to any degree or module/unit co-ordinators that agrees to participate when sending out the ‘before’ survey link.

 Ethics and data management

 This study has been reviewed and approved by the School of Geosciences University of Edinburgh ethics committee.

 The before and after surveys will be hosted on the online survey platform Qualtrics.
 The survey responses will be downloaded from the online platform and stored in the Edinburgh DataStore (a secure storage space offered by the University of Edinburgh).
 All of the data gathered will be stored securely on the University of Edinburgh servers and will solely be used for academic research.